 - Feed on Yellow and Orange Plant Foods - Many studies into mental health have proven that yellow foods like bananas, pineapple, oranges are all natural 'mood-foods' because they stimulate the production of serotonin, a nutritional component that helps create emotional balance;

 - Go Nuts! - There's a part of the brain called the 'amygdala' which is Latin for 'almond'.
 This part of the brain is also responsible for the production of the emotional molecules of happiness and joy...and together with Macadamias, Pine Nuts and Walnuts, they contain the oils and nutrition that the brain thrives on to function at its highest capacity;

-- Plant Fragrance - Plant essential oils can be powerful for eliminating periods of mental and emotional stress.
-One great essential oil for creating mental calm and relieving depression is Lavender.
+- Plant Fragrances - Plant essential oils can be powerful for eliminating periods of mental and emotional stress.
+One great essential oil for creating mental calm and relieving depression is Lavender Pure Essential Oil.
 Place 1 drop in the palm of your hand, rub hands together, and inhale softly for up to 30 seconds or longer.